zodb/relstorage/docs/db-specific-options.rst

       we can only yield until the socket is ready to write, and then we must write the entire query (because that portion is implemented in C).
-Likewise, we can only yield until results are ready to be read, and then we must read the entire query.
+Likewise, we can only yield until results are ready to be read, and then we must read the entire results, unless a server-side cursor is used.

+      Supports RelStorage's critical commit section.
+Supports server-side cursors for large result sets, and if they are large, will periodically yield to gevent while iterating them.

     PyMySQL
       A pure-Python driver provided by the distribution of the same